Kareem-845/IT-Ticketing-System/README.md

 After installation, IIS was tested opening a web browser on Windows Server 2019 and navigating to http://localhost.
 <img width="756" height="570" alt="Screenshot 2026-09-08 130446" src="https://github.com/user-attachments/assets/5a520fa2-93c4-4eff-9dda-2736249cb07e" />

+Step 4 - Install PHP
+PHP was installed and configured for use with IIS.
+It allows the web server to execute the PHP code used by osTicket.The installation was configured through IIS using FastCGI.